 The best way to ensure that you include all of these presentation success elements revolves around a 3-part conversation.
 This conversation offers the fool proof route to presentation success.

-Long before you open your laptop or begin building slides make a point of calling or emailing key members of your audience with the following:
+Long before you open your laptop or begin building slides make a point of calling or emailing key members of your audience with a:

-– A summary explanation of what you will be speaking about and why you believe it is of relevance and significance to them.
+– Summary explanation of what you will be speaking about and why you believe it is of relevance and significance to them.

-– A statement of intent from you making it clear what they can expect and making a promise you can comfortably keep.
+– Statement of intent from you making it clear what they can expect and making a promise you can comfortably keep.

-– A question asking them how much they already know about the topic.
+– Question asking them how much they already know about the topic.

-– A question asking them how they feel about your summary explanation and statement of intent.
+– Question asking them how they feel about your summary explanation and statement of intent.

-– A request that they share their view on how much they need to know, what they need to know and what they would consider as helpful/valuable.
+– Request that they share their view on how much they need to know, what they need to know and what they would consider as helpful/valuable.

 – A request that they share any personal anxieties, beliefs or biases on the topic.